Ivyson/aicook/README.md

 # AICook

-AICook is your personal academic sidekick crafted for computer engineering students.
-It automatically watches the folders you work in, transforms new and updated documents into semantic embeddings, and delivers context-aware help through an easy-to-use chat interface.
+AICook is your personal academic sidekick crafted for computer engineering student(myself obviously).
+It automatically watches the folders you work in, transforms new and updated documents into semantic embeddings, and delivers context-aware help through an easy-to-use chat interface(using Gemini 2.5 Flash model)

 ## What AICook offers